 - Commitment to equality and valuing diversity and understanding of how this applies to delivery of own area of work

 - Able to work together as part of a coherent and effective team

 - Able to take and give constructive criticism when discussing, reviewing and refining questions

-- Clinical oncologists’ applications must be supported by two Fellows of the College, who have held substantive consultant oncologist posts within an approved UK training programme for at least three years.
+- Must be supported by two Fellows of the College, who have held substantive consultant oncologist posts within an approved UK training programme for at least three years

 - Applications to be an examiner are anonymised and ranked by a panel

 - The College strives for membership of the Board to be as representative as possible of site specialised interests, clinical practice backgrounds and the distribution of UK training programmes